agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Let's consider how metrics were handled in Core v1, why we opted for a different approach in Core v2, and how Hodometer actually works.

+## Spartakus in Core v1

+Spartakus was an open-source project created in 2016 by Tim Hockin as part of the larger Kubernetes (k8s) work.
+It was designed, in its own words, for "collecting usage information about Kubernetes clusters."

 ---

 * Hodometer is for "measuring your mileage".